-\Held: represents the number of meetings held during the time the director held office.
+- Held: represents the number of meetings held during the time the director held office. - Joyce Chorny was a granted a leave of absence by the Board up to her resignation.

 Contributions on winding up

 In the event of the company being wound up, ordinary members are required to contribute a maximum of \$200 each.
 Honorary and associated members are required to contribute a maximum of \$1.